Culture of Experts

 When looking at a position, the word unstructured can mean a number of things.
 Within these workshops, the definition is fairly simple.
 If a position is structured, it has operational company-processes fully implemented, to guide all workflow.
 If it is unstructured, there are wide gaps in the operational company-process and the person who fills the position will need to use an individual work-process of their own creation to fill those gaps.

-A software salesperson answers the phone, an angry customer is on the other end.
+A software salesperson answers the phone.
+An angry customer is on the other end.
 The software that the salesperson sold the customer is not compatible with all types of files.
 Although, the operational company-process has salespeople redirecting customer issues to the technical support department, this salesperson addresses the matter differently.
-The salesperson calms the customer down and sells the customer an inexpensive software plug-in that allows compatibility with all files.
+The salesperson calms the customer down and sells them an inexpensive software plug-in that allows compatibility with all files.

 New technologies and unconventional positions

-When new technologies make an impactful debut, it is certain that Traditional Establishment Experts will eventually find mastery and follow.
+When a new technology makes an impactful debut, it is certain that traditional institution-guided experts will eventually follow and find mastery.
 Unfortunately, the establishment takes time and experts aren’t built in a day.
 It is not unusual to see new technologies fall into unconventional positions.

 When does a conventional position become unconventional?